Lightning-AI/lightning-thunder/docs/source/basic/faq.rst

 1. How does Thunder compare to ``torch.compile``?
 =================================================

 Both `Thunder <https://github.com/Lightning-AI/lightning-thunder>`_ and `torch.compile <https://pytorch.org/docs/stable/torch.compiler.html#torch-compiler-overview>`_ are both deep learning compilers that take a pytorch module or callable, and return a callable.
-As such, it seems reasonable to compare them that way.
+It seems reasonable to compare them that way.
 With that said, the focus of the projects are completely different.

 Torch compile is a framework for generating optimized kernels.
+Its focus is on making pytorch code run faster by generating optimized kernels, with minimal code changes.
 Thunder is a framework for layering optimizations.
 It generates none of these optimizations itself, instead delegating to other libraries, including ``torch.compile`` and `nvfuser <https://github.com/NVIDIA/Fuser>`_.
+Our focus is on understandability, extendability, and usability.

+Modern deep learning optimization often involves stitching various kernels together, often from different sources.
+Thunder is designed to make it easy to use these tools together, and easy to add new tools to the mix.

 As such, the two are not necessarily comparable.
-Or, they are, but you would be comparing against a default configuration, which we expect you to change.
+Or, they are, but you would be comparing against a default configuration, which we expect you to extend and change anyway.